dodona-edu/dodona-edu.github.io/en/faq/annotations/index.md

 ![img.png](./course_question_list.png)

-If you want to see al open question accross all your courses, you can go to the `questions` page in the navigation sidebar of Dodona.
+If you want to see al open question across all your courses, you can go to the `questions` page in the navigation sidebar of Dodona.

 ![img.png](./questions_index_page.png)